mckennapsean/dissertation/content/05-worksheet.md

 however, that the theoretical framing of the model restricted and limited its use and actionability in the classroom or class project settings.
-To address these limitations we crafted a design worksheet for each design activity with steps to assist a novice through the visualization design process.
+To address these limitations we crafted a design worksheet for each design activity with steps to assist students walking through the visualization design process for the first time.
 Furthermore, we sought to validate the use of these worksheets in a graduate-level visualization course with students working on their cumulative projects for the course.